GintasS/Principles-of-Synthetic-Biology/README.md

 Ideally, we would have things like expression cassettes, which can be insulated from each other and are comprised of all the things we need to regulate a gene and the gene itself.
 Each component would be chosen from a library of characterized elements to suit our needs, regardless of the context.

-- Completenesss: I can make any function.
+- Completeness: I can make any function.
 - Scalability: I can make complex circuits.
 - Homogeneity: I can measure once, and it applies to the whole family.
 - Composability: There are standards for part connection such that unit function is maintained or predictable modified upon attachment.